paulcoghlan/public/golang.md

 - Go doesn't provide automatic support for getters and setters.
 Don't put Get into name, but do put Set!
 - Use “camel case” when forming names by combining words; that is, interior capital letters are preferred over interior underscores.
 - One-method interfaces are named by the method name plus an `-er` suffix
+- The importer of a package will use the name to refer to its contents, so exported names in the package can use that fact to avoid repetition e.g. in `bufio` package we use `Reader`, not `BufReader`, because users see it as `bufio.Reader`
+- Similarly, the function to make new instances of would normally be called `NewRing`, but since `Ring` is the only type exported by the `ring` package, and since the package is called ring, it's called just `New`

+## Conditionals

+When an if statement doesn't flow into the next statement—that is, the body ends in break, continue, goto, or return — the unnecessary else is omitted.

 ## Formatting